Scholarships and Discounts

 USAC General Scholarships

-Students attending a USAC Member University, consult your home university’s study abroad office for details whether USAC scholarships are available.
+Students attending a USAC Affiliate University, consult your home university's study abroad office for details whether USAC scholarships are available.
 If you are eligible, you will apply directly through your home university.

-If you do not attend a USAC Member University, we have scholarships available just for you.
+If you do not attend a USAC Affiliate University, we have scholarships available just for you.
 In some instances, we may have scholarships specifically allocated to your university as well.

 USAC Legacy Scholarship